njhanne/Macrophage_reaper_tracking/README.md

   in cellpose, but it really struggles to open these files.
 It's easier to run it in Trackmate, and not much slower.
   - UCSF is getting a supercompute cluster with GPUs, but not too soon.

+1. ImageJ script (BG_correct_TUNEL.ijm) that does background correction on the apoptosis fluor.
+Needs to be run before anti-cropping (step 2) otherwise there are edge effects near background to true black borders.
-1. Videos need to be anti-cropped to correct for jumps in the video.
+2. Videos need to be anti-cropped to correct for jumps in the video.
 Currently this is done semi-manually by noting when and how severely the videos jump.
 This is done with 'correct_video_jumps.py'
-2. TODO: make a script to do some sort of background correction on the apoptosis fluor.
+3. Run cellpose and Trackmate.
+Trackmate fortunately runs cellpose on t-stacks automatically
-3. The trackmate data is input back to python where we can analyze and summarize the cell activities.
+4. The trackmate data is input back to python where we can analyze and summarize the cell activities.
 At some future point it may (unfortunately) be a good idea to switch the data into some kind of sql database since the ids and tracks are a bit convoluted to deal with.
 Let's see how far we can get without adding that complexity.
    - The labelimages are automatically saved as 16bit which 'only' allows for 65,000 segmentated objects.
 This problem has been resolved with an update.
+5. Python script that creates a 2 frame 'video' of the last 24hr and first 48hr frames.
+This needs to be run through Trackmate to create links between the two video files.
-4. R script to do the remaining analysis.
+6. R script to do the remaining analysis.